zacharyprice/zacharyprice/README.md

 - 💬 Ask me about ... movies
 - 📫 How to reach me: ... [email](mailto:zacharyprice@users.noreply.github.com)
 - ⚡ Fun fact: ...
 I was a US Sailor for 10 years.
-- “ Favorite Quote ... > Everything should be made as simple as possible, but not simpler.
-Albert Einstein
+- “ Favorite Quote ...
+“Everything should be made as simple as possible, but not simpler.“ Albert Einstein